kgdunn/pid-book/univariate-review/univariate-exercises.rst

 .. question::

 	The paper by PJ Rousseeuw, "`Tutorial to Robust Statistics <http://dx.doi.org/10.1002/cem.1180050103>`_", *Journal of Chemometrics*, **5**, 1-20, 1991 discusses the breakdown point of a statistic.

+	#.
 Describe what the breakdown point is, and give two examples: one with a low breakdown point, and one with a high breakdown point.
 Use a vector of numbers to help illustrate your answer.

+	#.
+What is an advantage of using robust methods over their "classical" counterparts?

 .. answer::

+	#.
 PJ Rousseeuw defines the breakdown point on page 3 of his paper as "... the smallest fraction of the observations that have to be replaced to make the estimator unbounded.
 In this definition one can choose which observations are replaced, as well as the magnitude of the outliers, in the least favourable way".

 		A statistic with a low breakdown point is the mean, of the :math:`n` values used to calculate the mean, only 1 needs to be replaced to make the estimator unbounded; i.e. its breakdown point is :math:`1/n`.
 The median though has a breakdown point of 50%, as one would have to replace 50% of the :math:`n` data points in the vector before the estimator becomes unbounded.

 		Use this vector of data as an example: :math:`[2, 6, 1, 9151616, -4, 2]`.
 The mean is 1525270, while the median is 2.

+	#.
+		*	Robust methods are insensitive to outliers, which is useful when we need a measure of location or spread that is calculated in an automated way.
+It is increasingly prevalent to skip out the "human" step that might have detected the outlier, but our datasets are getting so large that we can't possibly visualize or look for outliers manually anymore.

+		*	As described in the above paper by Rousseeuw, robust methods also emphasize outliers.
+Their "lack of sensitivity to outliers" can also be considered an advantage.

 .. question::